Short answer. Use

 Pick Claude Code for architecture work, large refactors, careful

-diffs, and a runway that does not change shape in June.
+diffs, and a runway that did not change shape on June 18.
 Pick

 App Store · Google Play · Pricing.
 1 hour free on signup — extend with a 10-hour, 7-day trial.
 No credit card.